 Please submit a resume, cover letter, salary history, and a writing sample.
 Your sample should include a press release or op-ed, and a strategic memo.
 Materials should be submitted to email@example.com.
 Please write: “Director” in the subject line.
 Only complete applications will be considered.
 All applications will be kept confidential.

-West End Strategy Team is a Washington, D.C.-based media consulting and public relations firm that specializes in strategic communications campaigns for non-profit advocacy organizations.
+West End Strategy Team is a full-service strategic communications firm with offices in Washington and New York.
+We offer clients a comprehensive approach that includes message development, media relations, online strategy, marketing and crisis communications.
 We work to achieve legislative, media and fundraising goals for clients who work in progressive domestic and foreign policy, social justice, human rights, faith-based advocacy, health care, conservation, women’s rights and arts and culture.
-We are currently accepting applications for paid internship positions for the summer and fall of 2015.
-We are located in the West End neighborhood of Washington, D.C. near the Red, Blue and Orange Metro lines.
+We are currently accepting applications for paid internship positions for spring and summer of 2016.

-Interns have the opportunity to gain hands-on experience working closely with progressive, nonprofit, Democratic-leaning and international organizations in a professional setting.
-Responsibilities include writing and editing news releases, researching client organizations, conducting media outreach, compiling press and client lists, aggregating news content and carrying out various clerical duties.
-Through this experience, interns will cultivate a working knowledge of highly relevant political organizations and the media.
+Interns have the opportunity to gain hands-on experience working closely with progressive, nonprofit, and international organizations in a professional setting.
+Responsibilities include writing and editing news releases, opinion pieces and other materials, researching client organizations and their issue areas, conducting media outreach, researching target journalists and compiling media lists, aggregating news content, and carrying out various clerical duties.
+Through this experience, interns will cultivate a working knowledge of highly relevant political and advocacy organizations and the media.

-Please indicate your interest in summer, fall or spring.
-Please email a resume, cover letter, a brief writing sample and a list of 2-3 references to firstname.lastname@example.org.
+Please email a resume, cover letter, brief writing sample and list of 2-3 references to firstname.lastname@example.org.
 No phone calls, please.

 West End Strategy Team is an equal opportunity employer and strongly encourages applications from people of color, persons with disabilities, women, and LGBT applicants.